 The following command will start synchronizing data at the state that occurred 2 hours and 30 minutes prior to the current time on External Server 1 for Sync Pipe 1.
-Any changes made before this time will not be synchronized.
-Specify days (d), hours (h), minutes (m), seconds (s), or milliseconds (ms).
+Any changes made

 Use realtime-sync with the --startpoint-rewind option to set the synchronization state and begin synchronizing at the specified time.